rhondene/Codon-Usage-in-Python/README.md

 The unequal usage synonymous codons within a gene or genome i.e. the deviation of synonymous codons from a uniform distribution.

 ## Relative Synonymous Codon Usage
-- The RSCU of a codon is computed as its observed frequency  divided by its expected frequency within a gene or whole transcriptome under the null hypothesis of equal synonymous codon usage.
+<li> The RSCU of a codon is computed as its observed frequency  divided by its expected frequency within a gene or whole transcriptome under the null hypothesis of equal synonymous codon usage. </li>
-- RSCU greater that 1 means that the codon is used more than expected by random chance.
-[Sharp & Li 1987].
+<li> RSCU greater that 1 means that the codon is used more than expected by random chance.
+[Sharp & Li 1987]. </li>
-- Codons with high RSCU in highly expressed genes are referred to as "optimal codons".
-For many species the optimal codons are selectively recognised by the abundant tRNAs, which is often taken as an indication selection pressures shaping codon usage patterns [Ikemura 1983; Wint et al 2022].
+<li>Codons with high RSCU in highly expressed genes are referred to as "optimal codons".
+For many species the optimal codons are selectively recognised by the abundant tRNAs, which is often taken as an indication selection pressures shaping codon usage patterns [Ikemura 1983; Wint et al 2022]. </li>